Time Out Of Joint

 Rene Matić’s 2019 film Brown girl in the art world III is accompanied by another, unseen film by Matić from 2019, titled the changing face.
 Brown girl in the art world III features Matić both dancing and performing in front of a vacated pub in Cornwall.
 The slowed down visuals are accompanied by a voiceover, addressing the complexities surrounding being a Black womxn artist, feeling both restricted and angry about how the art world sees them and their work, as well as questioning their own artwork and its mode of production.
 The final artwork in the exhibition, the changing face, again sees Matić dancing in a public place, this time in Camberwell, London.
 Taking its title from a 1963 documentary titled 'The Changing Face of Camberwell', Matić saw the production of the work as a way of archiving the billboard in a way that encompassed their body in order to be decontextualized.
 These works are part of a series that documents Matić’s body in spaces of diaspora and movement in order to re-archive and re-frame the past and present.

 The exhibition takes the form of a fabricated restricted site, where the artworks on show are regulated and controlled, obscured behind manufactured border walls and hidden by obtuse warning signs.
 Audience members are invited to break through the controlled space to discover the artworks buried within.
-However, if you wish to simply view the exhibited artworks, click here.
-Both exhibition formats are best viewed on desktop.
+The exhibition is best viewed on desktop.

 The exhibition is kindly supported by Arts Council England.